builderscon/builderscon/README.md

-# Beacon
+# builderscon

-Beacon is a conference for modern age builders and architects.
+builderscon is a conference for modern age builders and architects.

-This document describes what Beacon is, and what is required to host a Beacon.
+This document describes what builderscon is, and what is required to host a builderscon.

 ## Status of This Document